gprot42/android-wealth-ninja/README.md

 * Flutter SDK (3.0.0 or higher)
 * Android Studio (for Android builds) or Xcode (for iOS builds)
 * For Android: Android SDK with proper environment variables set
+* Ruby toolchain (via `rbenv` or system Ruby) with CocoaPods available for iOS/macOS targets

 ### Build Commands
 ```bash